About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

 The evolutionary mechanism we are conjecturing here identifies the local emergence of dynamical complexity, in its behavioral and structural facets, with the accumulative nonlinear mixing of oscillatory modes in the (probably transforming) phase space of the evolutionary subsystem and with the underlying development in the physical space of properly organized causal circuits among properties of both the transforming subsystem and its environment, respectively.
 We sustain it on three complementary ingredients: i) the elementary steps and prefigured courses of complexity building associated with the generalized Landau scenario, as allowed by the generic possibilities of the dynamical systems, ii) the evolutionary arrow propelled by the asymmetry of opportunity between the occurrence of appropriate circumstances for either building or deconstruction of nonlinear mode mixing, and iii) the presumption that the intrinsic evolving features of the world effectively include the local and temporal occurrence of appropriate circumstances for constructive oscillatory building.

 A theory of the evolutionary mechanism should include a characterization of the appropriate circumstances for oscillatory building and it will be of practical interest only if the wide variety of conceivable particular situations can be subsumed into a single (perhaps a few) generic depiction.
 This is what we have tried to achieve in our description above, in which, however, the decisive concept of plasticity appears implicitly defined and requires further clarification.
-The appropriate circumstances include the role of what other evolutionary approaches attribute to chance through singular occurrence of particularly fortunate events within a high-dimensional random dynamics, additional to but in contact with the main system activity.
+The appropriate circumstances include the role of what other evolutionary approaches attribute to chance.
 We consider the occurrence of appropriate circumstances as causally sustained but independent of the randomness degrees of the underlying sources from which the involved physical processes take place.
-The observable tendency of accumulative development in systems exhibiting structural evolution suggests that the evolutionary efficiency, i.e., the presumed intrinsic occurrence of appropriate circumstances for oscillatory building, could become enhanced with the evolutionary enrichment of the interactive pathways between a given subsystem and its environment.
+On the other hand, the observable tendency of accumulative development in systems exhibiting structural evolution suggests that the evolutionary efficiency, i.e., the presumed intrinsic occurrence of appropriate circumstances for oscillatory building, could become enhanced with the evolutionary enrichment of the interactive pathways between a given subsystem and its environment.

 The characterization of appropriate circumstances, if successfully done, would represent the useful part of the evolutionary theory because it embodies the exclusive connection to the actual evolutionary system and could enlighten the conditions under which a given emergence process occurs.
 At this point one is quickly tempted to consider hurricanes, tumors, coronary plaques, and so on, but also quickly realizes how difficult the analysis of a particular case is.
 Notice that the presumed evolutionary mechanism operates step-by-step, with very elementary steps, and this means that it could be very general, perhaps universal, but also that its relation with the global emergence process yielding a specific subsystem might be very far from obvious, as well as it might be difficult to identify a definite starting moment of the process.